BestYear20/Portfolio/docs/README.md

 end)
 ```

-## BigNum
+### BigNum

-**BigNum** allows you to store numbers as a `128-bit` signed integer, which pretty much eliminates the issue with `64-bit` signed integer limiting highest number that can be stored by server.
+**BigNum** allows you to store as well as perform operations on `128-bit` numbers, which pretty much eliminates the issue with `64-bit` numbers limiting highest number that can be stored and operated on by server.

 `64-bit` signed int cannot be higher than `9,223,372,036,854,775,807` or lower than `-9,223,372,036,854,775,807` which isnt the case for `128-bit`.

-### Operations on BigNum Values
+#### Operations on BigNum Values
 ```lua
 function ServerService:GiveCurrency(player, amount, skipGamepass)
 	local data = DataManager:getData(player)